phylyd/QBNN/README.md

 # Quantum Binary Neural Network
-This repo is supplementary to our paper: https://arxiv.org/abs/1810.12948, presenting the code implementation of QBNN examples.
+This repo is supplementary to our paper: https://arxiv.org/abs/1810.12948, presenting the code implementations of QBNN examples.

-The implementation is done on Huawei's Quantum Computing -- HiQ: http://hiq.huaweicloud.com/en/index.html
+The implementations are done on Huawei's Quantum Computing -- HiQ: http://hiq.huaweicloud.com/en/index.html